 - The chair of the Comprehensive Evaluation Committee prepares the evaluation with input from faculty within the program of study.
-The evaluation may take a variety of formats; take-home, on campus; a combination of the two previous formats, or other formats approved by the Comprehensive Evaluation Committee. - The evaluation should assess the extent the student meets the core competencies of the program of study.
-The format is generally essay in nature and is not limited to the content of a single course but rather covers the entire program of study and integrates concepts from a variety of topics. - The Comprehensive Evaluation will be used to assess completion of program outcomes.
+The evaluation may take a variety of formats; take-home, on campus, or oral. - The evaluation should assess the extent the student meets the core competencies of the program of study.
+The format is not limited to the content of a single course but rather covers the entire program of study and integrates concepts from a variety of topics. - The Comprehensive Evaluation will be used to assess completion of program outcomes.
 A student who fails the comprehensive evaluation may repeat the evaluation one time if approved by the Comprehensive Evaluation Committee.